Skip to content

 • Build up to more complex event processing chains

-4. Define Commands
+4. Define Actions

 • When you need reusable, on-demand operations